 There are 3 most important factors that you should focus on while coming up with a pricing strategy.

 Demand forecasting is a prerequisite for devising a long-term pricing strategy that you can depend on for at least the next 2 years.
 When it comes to predicting or forecasting something, the best thing to do is look at the past data and understand the seasonal patterns.
 This should give you the big picture and help you understand the seasonality and its correlation with the demand and booking prices.
 You will also have to consider the upcoming events and other external factors.

-Market response varies a lot not just across various industries but also within an industry.
+Market response varies a lot, not just across various industries, but also within an industry.
 Hence, it’s imperative to understand how your market responds to your pricing changes and promotional activities.
 The results of this will have a big role to play in your pricing strategy.
-You should also group your customers into various segments so as to come up with a pricing structure that works well for the majority.
+You should also group your customers into various segments to come up with a pricing structure that works well for the majority.

 There are three major constraints you should keep in mind while devising a pricing strategy for your hotel.

-If the demand and value of a service increases according to its usage by more people, it’s known as the network effect.
-You should gauge this before finalizing the prices or set up the pricing system to automatically account for the network effect that you are able to identify.
+If the demand and value of a service increase according to its usage by more people, it’s known as the network effect.
+You should gauge this before finalizing the prices or set up the pricing system to automatically account for the network effect that you can identify.

 Pricing is a crucial process for any and every business and there’s no doubt about it.
-In the hotel industry, the stakes of getting your pricing right is especially high.
-It is also an ongoing battle which you should keep fighting with the help of a dependable pricing strategy and competitor price data extraction solution.
-On the bright side, the pricing process gets easier after every iteration as the nuances of this process becomes clearer to you.
+In the hotel industry, the stakes of getting your pricing right are especially high.
+It is also an ongoing battle that you should keep fighting with the help of a dependable pricing strategy and competitor price data extraction solution.
+On the bright side, the pricing process gets easier after every iteration, as the nuances of this process become clearer to you.